zhangwei03020915/abp/docs/en/tutorials/modular-crm/part-03.md

 </abp-card>
 ````

-Right-click the `ModularCrm` application on ABP Studio's solution runner and select the *Build & Restart* command:
+Right-click the `ModularCrm` application on ABP Studio's solution runner and select the *Start* command:

 ![abp-studio-build-and-restart-application](images/abp-studio-build-and-restart-application.png)